zytedata/web-snap/README.md

 The `--rm` flag, or `--removeElems`, will remove the specified page elements, using selectors.
 This can be used to remove useless elements so you can focus on the important content and reduce the snapshot size.<br>
 The `--css` flag, or `--addCSS`, will add custom CSS on the page, before creating the snapshot.
 This can be used to change the font size, or move some elements to make the page look nicer.<br>
 The `--drop`, or `--dropRequests` flag, will drop all HTTP requests matching, with regex.
 This can be used to stop tracking requests and reduce the final snapshot size.<br>
-The `--wait` flag represents how much the browser page will stay open (in miliseconds) to give you time to interact with the page, eg: accept cookies, close popups, scroll a little, hover some images.<br>
+The `--wait` how much the browser page will stay open (in seconds) to allow the user to interact with the page, eg: accept cookies, close popups, scroll a little, hover some images.<br>
 The `--js` flag will stop the browser from executing Javascript and will drop all Javascript requests, which usually reduces the snapshot size by A LOT.
 NOTE that this option will completely break many pages.<br>
 The `--minify` flag will try to compress the final HTML as much as possible, to reduce the snapshot size.
 NOTE that this can crash for some pages with lots of Javascript.<br>
 The `--purgeCSS` flag will purge all unused CSS and replace all styles with this processed CSS.
 This can reduce the snapshot size by A LOT, but will completely break some pages.